sami-ets/Documentation/docs/general/external_services.md

 We use [TravisCI](https://travis-ci.org) for continuous development and integration.
 For Github educational accounts, there is no build limit.
 You can use this service for any of your personal repository.

-Since SAMI-ETS is a Github organisation, repository in this organisation have a build limit.
+Since SAMI-ETS is a Github organisation, repositories in this organisation have a build limit.

 # Overleaf